jnozzi/cocoadev.com/markdown/HoursMinutesSeconds.md

-    int h,m,s;           // Stand for hours, minutes, seconds [theField setStringValue:General/[NSString stringWithFormat:@"%i : %i : %i", h, m, s]];
+    int h,m,s;           // Stand for hours, minutes, seconds [theField setStringValue:[NSString stringWithFormat:@"%i : %i : %i", h, m, s]];

 I'm sure there are some other ways to do it, but this one is quite easy.
-Note that in my piece of programming, I didn't think about getting the values to calculate them or make a General/NSDate with them.
+Note that in my piece of programming, I didn't think about getting the values to calculate them or make a NSDate with them.
 If it's what you want to do, this might be a little more complicated...

 -- Trax